tomslinnes/simple_app/README.markdown

-== Welcome to Rails
+This is just a practice app for getting the concepts of chapter 3 to succesfully compelte homework 5.

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
+This is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.

 This pattern splits the view (also called the presentation) into "dumb"